 Eastern International College welcomes international students.
 Applicants who are not United States citizens or permanent residents will be assisted in meeting the requirements of the U.S. Immigration Service.
 All applicants who wish to receive an I -20 must be able to prove financial support to cover the tuition and local living expenses for each year at Eastern International College.
-Non-native English speakers must submit results of the Test of English as a Foriegn Language (TOEFL) paper- administered test with a minimum score of 500, a minimum TOEFL computer-based test score of 200, or 70 on the internet-based test.
-EIC also accepts a minimum score of 6 in the International English Language Testing System (IELTS).
-The TOEFL and IELTS must have been taken less than five years ago at the time of admission.
-Additionally, a certified translation must be submitted for all documents written in languages other than English.
-EIC also accepts internal English language placement tests, HESI (English score of 70%) and Accuplacer (score of 70%).
+English proficiency is being measured by EIC internal English language placement tests: TEAS (English score of 65%) HESI (English score of 70%) and Accuplacer (score of 70%).